Cindy has been a writer for a number of years. She enjoys sharing her life experiences and what they have taught her.

 So is there such a thing as being 'too honest?'
-No doubt your parents brought you up by telling you that lying was wrong and that you should always tell the truth.
-Likewise you then went on to bring up your own children by giving them the same message, actively praising them for being honest and reprimanding them when you caught them lying.
-But is the message we are giving them correct, or is it possible we should really be teaching them diplomatic skills instead?
+No doubt your parents brought you up to believe that lying is wrong and that you should always tell the truth.
+You probably went on to teach your own children the same message, actively praising them for being honest and reprimanding them when they lied.

-Sometimes honesty is not the best option but diplomacy is, which may mean not being 100% truthful when we are confronted by certain situations, or when we are asked awkward questions.
-Other times honesty may not always be the best policy include occasions when we are lying to protect someone who needs our help, not always of course, e.g. committing perjury is obviously a big 'no', but there are definitely cases where being too honest is a bad thing and telling a lie is the better option.
+Sometimes, honesty is not the best policy, but diplomacy is.
+This means it's a good idea to not be 100% truthful when confronted by certain situations or when asked awkward questions.
+Sometimes we lie to protect someone who needs our help.
+Not always, of course, and committing perjury is obviously a big 'no,' but there are definitely cases where being too honest is a bad thing, and telling a lie is the better option.

-I have written this hub to offer examples of situations when you might need to seriously weigh up whether you are at risk of being too honest, and whether you might be better off editing the truth, telling a small lie, or even a stonking great major lie rather than going down the 'honesty is the best policy' line of thinking.
+I have written this article to offer examples of situations when you might need to seriously weigh the risk of being too honest and consider if you're better off editing the truth, telling a small fib, or even telling a stonking major lie rather than going down the honesty-is-the-best-policy line of thinking.

-I have always prided myself on being someone who is incredibly honest, and I would go so far as to say that I have a phobia of liars in general, but am I being a hypocrite here, after all I have lied many times in my life?
-Before you recoil at what a terrible person I must be and declare how much I have gone down in your estimation, stop, allow me to explain what I mean by saying I have lied in the past.
+I have always prided myself on being someone who is incredibly honest, and I would go so far as to say that I have a phobia of liars in general.
+But am I being a hypocrite here?
+After all, I have lied many times in my life.

-My point is that even as someone who prides themselves on their honesty I have lied in certain circumstances, but I think I lied for the right reasons.
+My point is that you can lie for the right reasons.
+Even someone who prides themselves on their honesty can lie in certain circumstances.
 Here are just a few more examples of occasions when I believe that being too honest would be a mistake, and lying would be the better option.

-- When asked by your friend if you think she is too fat it might be better to point out that men usually prefer a woman who is 10 lbs overweight rather than 10 lbs underweight rather than saying, "Well yes you are very fat, you already know that or you wouldn't be asking."
+- When asked by your friend if you think she is too fat, it might be better to point out that men usually prefer a woman who is 10 pounds overweight rather than 10 pounds underweight rather than saying, "Well yes you are very fat, you already know that or you wouldn't be asking."

-- When you are at a dinner party and you don't like the food it is far more polite (and kind) to say you enjoyed it immensely, rather than admitting you hated it.
+- When you're at a dinner party and you don't like the food, it is far more polite (and kind) to say you enjoyed it immensely rather than telling the truth.

-- When your friend has a new hairstyle that really doesn't suit her, it is more diplomatic to lie, especially as she can't exactly stick the hair back on again if has been cut badly.
-What you can do is gently make suggestions to enhance her look in other ways (and therefore make the best of a bad situation.)
+- When your friend has a new hairstyle that really doesn't suit her, it is more diplomatic to lie, especially as she can't exactly stick the cut hair back on again.
+What you can do is gently make suggestions to enhance her look in other ways and therefore make the best of a bad situation.

-- If you know that by giving out a friend's phone number it is likely to cause them a problem (e.g. bullying, stalking etc), it is better to lie and either say you don't have it, or that you have agreed never to give out their phone number without their prior consent.
+- If you know that giving out someone's phone number is likely to cause a problem (e.g. bullying, stalking, etc.), it is better to lie and either say you don't have it or that you have agreed never to give out their phone number without their prior consent.

-- When your in-laws come to stay you may well have plenty of occasions where you need to tell white lies.
+- When your in-laws come to stay, you may have plenty of occasions where you need to tell white lies.